remy/twitpic-json/README.markdown

 I built this out of frustration with the current Twitpic API, that you can only upload your images.

-This content belongs to us, so we should be able to port it else where if we wish.
+This content belongs to us, so we should be able to port it elsewhere if we wish.

 ## Usage